pdbousounis/SNV2/README.md

 # SNV2
-Detection of tissue-specific co-expression of single nucleotide variants
+Reconstruction of SNV-SNV Interaction Networks via Computational Detection of Variant Co-expression in RNA-sequencing Data